WilliwadelmaWisky/DatabaseSQL/README.md

 VALUES (4, 'Artist 4')
 ```

-> [!NOTE]
+> [!IMPORTANT]
 > Only single sql expression can be sent at a time so doing the previous four expression cannot be sent at the same time.
 Different attributes must be separated by a comma and parentheses must be used!
 Note that last artist will now have default age of 0.

 ### Fetch data from a table
 <p align="justify">
     Data can be fetch from a single table with basic sql select syntax.
 A single column or many columns can be requested from a table at the same time. items can be filtered with a where keyword and ordered with order by.
 Let's fetch some data from the <i>artists</i> table created above.
+Does not load or save data on disk.
 </p>

 ```sql